Back to blog

 Key Takeaways

-- The Fair Work Commission's gender undervaluation review repriced significant roles under the Health Professionals and Support Services Award 2020, including practice nurses, allied health assistants, and health information managers.
-Practices that have not revisited classifications and pay rates since 2022 may be underpaying staff.
+• The Fair Work Commission's earlier gender undervaluation review separately repriced significant roles under the Health Professionals and Support Services Award 2020, including practice nurses, allied health assistants, and health information managers.
+The 4.75% increase applies on top of those rates.
+Practices that have not revisited classifications since 2022 may be underpaying staff.

 Employment law changes accumulate quietly until one of them hits your payroll run and the exposure is visible.
 For healthcare practice managers in 2026, the cumulative weight of changes since 2022 - repriced awards, criminal wage theft, right to disconnect, fixed-term contract reforms, and the impending payday super transition - represents the most significant compliance shift since the Fair Work Act itself came into force.
 This guide works through each change in practical terms and explains what your practice needs to have sorted before 1 July 2026.